-Invite your customers to take part in a quick Halloween-themed game or two during their visit.
+Invite your patrons to take part in a quick Halloween-themed game or two during their visit.
 You'll need to keep them quick and easy (your staff will be busy, after all!), but they should be enough to get people smiling.

 A few quick ideas:

-- Hold a raffle.
 Invite your guests to make a small contribution to a charity of your choice in return for a chance to buy a raffle ticket to win a cool prize.
 Tell them that you'll announce the winner(s) via your social media channels to encourage them to follow you.

 Be sure to announce any promotions well in advance both in-store and via your social media channels to increase footfall as much as possible.

-4. Carve an epic pumpkin
+4. Carve a crowd-pleasing pumpkin